bpfman/bpfman/docs/developer-guide/logging.md

 ## Kubernetes Deployment

-When `bpfd` is run in a Kubernetes deployment, there is the bpfd Daemonset that runs on every node and the bpd Operator that runns on the control plane:
+When `bpfd` is run in a Kubernetes deployment, there is the bpfd Daemonset that runs on every node and the bpd Operator that runs on the control plane:

 ```console
 kubectl get pods -A